kevgo/tricorder/README.md

 - [gherkin-lint](https://github.com/gherkin-lint/gherkin-lint)
   for Cucumber files
 - [actionlint](https://github.com/rhysd/actionlint)
-  for linting GitHub Action config files
+  for GitHub Action config files
-- `git diff --check` to find unresolved merge conflict markers
+- `git diff --check` to look for unresolved merge conflict markers

-Tricorder downloads and runs needed third-party linters on its own.
+Tricorder downloads and runs third-party linters on its own.
-Here is what it prints the first time you run `tricorder lint`:
+Here is what it prints when you run `tricorder lint` the first time:

 ```sh
 Talking to GitHub API (<https://api.github.com/repos/rvben/rumdl/releases/latest>) ... ok